-The team Belgium Rugby Sevens was at Browns Sports Resort, in Vilamoura, Portugal to prepare for the European Championship, 5 to 6 June 2021, Lisbon.
+The team Belgium Rugby Sevens was at Browns Sports Resort, in Vilamoura, Portugal to prepare for the European Championship that would be held in Lisbon, 5 to 6 June 2021.

 The Head Coach Romain Huet answered to 10 questions.

 01 | What is the best part of being a coach?